Create effective listings in Microsoft AppSource and Microsoft 365 app stores

 Create an icon for your add-in

-For Office Add-ins that you're submitting to Microsoft AppSource, you have to link to an image by using the IconUrl element in the manifest.
+For Office Add-ins that you're submitting to Microsoft AppSource, you have to provide in the manifest a full URL to an image.
 This image represents your add-in within an Office application.
+The place where you specify the full URL depends on the type of manifest your add-in uses:

 The formatting requirements for this image differ depending on the add-in type.
 The following table lists the requirements for the icon image, by add-in type.

-You should also link to a version of your icon that can be used on high DPI screens by including the HighResolutionIconUrl element in the manifest.
+You should also include the URL of a version of your icon that can be used on high DPI screens.
 For Outlook add-ins, this image must be 128 x 128 pixels.
 For task pane and content add-ins, the image must be 64 x 64 pixels.
-All other formatting requirements are the same as those listed in the previous table for the IconUrl element.
+All other formatting requirements are the same as those listed in the previous table.
+The place where you specify the full URL depends on the type of manifest your add-in uses:

 For SharePoint Add-ins, you have to include an icon in the add-in's package.
 The image must be 96 x 96 pixels.
 You must also specify this image on the Marketplace listings page in Partner Center when you submit your add-in.